zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem-highlight-line.md

 ### opacity `float`

 The opacity of the line.
+By default the border is opaque.

 #### Example
     <kendo:chart-seriesItem-highlight-line opacity="opacity">